March 5-6, 2018, Niagara Falls, Ontario

 A biennial conference that brings together older adults/residents, care partners, educators, policy makers, students and researchers from all over the country to learn with and from each other about how to enhance the journey of aging across the continuum of care and community living.

-Walk with Me 2018 - Call for Sessions
+Walk with Me 2018 - REGISTRATION NOW OPEN!

 Next Steps for the Canadian culture change movement